Managing Git Projects: Git Subtree vs. Submodule

 While working on a project, it’s common to have it combined with another one, especially if you work in a network with other people.
 It might be a library built by other developers, or a piece of the project developed independently and then reused in several projects.
 When such a thing happens, you want to keep both projects distinct yet you want to be able to use one of them in a different one.
 This post was written to assist you in managing projects using Git subtree and submodule.
 We will show you the key differences, so you can decide which choice is the best for you.

 A Git submodule is a separate repository within a repository, to put it simply.
 Project management is advantageous in a variety of ways.
-Submodules are similar to child repositories in the way that pointer commits must be manually updated.
+A submodule is similar to a child repository in a way that pointer commits must be manually updated.
 They are easy for a team to work together at the same time.

 You don’t clone or integrate any of the actual code in your new repository when you use many submodules, it’s better to say that you include links to the forest repository on GitHub.
 These pointers lead to a submodule commit in a different repository.